drenn08/rock-rankers-api/docs/Tutorials/tutorial-get-album-filters.md

 ### What this tutorial covered

-This tutorial showed how to:
+After completing this tutorial, you now know how to:

 * Filter albums using combined query parameters
 * Use range operators, `_gte`, `_lte`, `_gt`, `_lt`, to filter numeric fields